 No hard copy documentation needs to be mailed to us.
-If information above is scanned and emailed to us, that is all that is needed.
+If information above is scanned [or picture(s) taken] and emailed to us, that is all that is needed.

 To reduce costs and conserve trees (less paper), the annual mailing normally includes basic information.
 At the annual general meeting (normally held 2nd Saturday each January), the members of the society are provided with a significant amount of information, including List of Deceased Members, Membership Information, Financial Statements, etc, so this information is available to those in attendance.
 This same AGM handout information is available here.

 Normally the 2nd Saturday in January, at a location in the Niagara Region.
 See information above for specific details for next AGM.
 Local church bulletins highlight the date, time and location, or you can email us at firstname.lastname@example.org or call us at 905-228-1850 near the end of Dec / Jan to find out the details.

 In the event of death, a benefit payment (in 2023 it is $6,900, if member is covered at 100%) is payable from the society.
 The benefit amount is discussed and confirmed by members vote at the annual general meeting.
 Some funerals (or cremations) may cost more (or less) than the benefit payout.
 For more details / clarification, please contact us at email@example.com

 The % coverage indicates what % of the benefit payment would be paid, in the event of death.
 This % is based on which age a member joins the society.
 For more details, see the Constitution on the Information tab of this web site, Article 5.2